Placerville Pedestrian Accident Lawyer

 Accidents involving pedestrians are generally caused by the driver of a motor vehicle.
 However, not all of them are.
 According to the National Safety Council, 7,668 people died in 2019 due to a pedestrian accident.
 Some of the most common causes of pedestrian injury accidents include:

-- Distracted driving: Motorists who are busy texting, talking on a phone, chatting with passengers, and doing other activities can miss seeing a pedestrian until it’s too late.
+- Distracted driving: Motorists busy texting, talking on a phone, chatting with passengers, and doing other activities can miss seeing a pedestrian until it’s too late.

-- Drunk driving: When a driver has been drinking, their motor skills are impaired, and their judgment and ability to react quickly in an emergency.
-This makes it easy for the driver to miss seeing a pedestrian, especially after dark or during periods of inclement weather.
+- Drunk driving: When drivers drink, their motor skills, judgment, and ability to react quickly in an emergency are impaired.
+This makes it easy for the driver to miss seeing a pedestrian, especially after dark or during inclement weather.

-- Government negligence: When a government entity has failed to maintain crosswalks, traffic lights, or trim overgrown shrubbery, it can lead to a pedestrian accident.
+- Government negligence: A government entity failing to maintain crosswalks and traffic lights or trim overgrown shrubbery can lead to a pedestrian accident.
 The government entity can be held liable in these instances.

 - Backing: Many accidents occur when a motorist backs out of a parking space or driveway without checking first to see if a pedestrian is crossing behind them.